tomassedovic/quicksilver-roguelike/README.md

 ```

 > Yea, food and doors can have hit points.
 That's not as crazy as it
-> might seem (fire can destroy both by taking its HP just like with
+> might seem (fire can destroy both by taking its HP just as with
 > living things).
 If you've got zillions entities however, it may be
 > inefficient.
 Check out the [entity-component-system pattern][ecs]
 > for an alternative.